Greenville Social Security Disability Attorney

-- Is your condition on the list of disabling impairments?
-The Social Security Administration maintains a list of impairments, categorized by each of the major body systems, which are considered to severely impair these systems.
+Is your condition on the list of disabling impairments?
+The Social Security Administration maintains a list of impairments, categorized by each of the major body systems, which are considered too severely impair these systems.
 If your condition is listed here, you automatically qualify.
 If your condition is not listed, the SSA can evaluate it and determine if it is equally severe to these listed impairments.
-See the SSA list of disabling impairments by clicking here.
+See the SSA list of disabling impairments by

 (The following questions only apply if you answered “no” to question #3)

 - Can you do the work you previously did?
 If you cannot do the same or similar work as you did in the past 15 years, you may be approved.
 If you can still do the same work you have done previously, your claim will be denied.